theidari/weather_prediction_API/README.md

    - Create a map that displays a point for every city in the <i>WeatherPy</i> section DataFrame.
    - Narrow down the DataFrame to find your ideal weather condition and make hotel DataFrame.
       - ideal weather condition: <img src="https://github.com/theidari/python-api-challenge/blob/main/Design/1.png" width="30"> `21°C < temperature < 27°C` <img src="https://github.com/theidari/python-api-challenge/blob/main/Design/2.png" width="30"> `Wind speed less than 4.5 m/s` <img src="https://github.com/theidari/python-api-challenge/blob/main/Design/3.png" width="30"> `Zero cloudiness`
-   - Use the [Geoapify API](https://www.geoapify.com/) to find the first hotel located within 10,000 metres of every city coordinates
+   - Use the [Geoapify API](https://www.geoapify.com/) to find the first hotel located within 10,000 metres of every city coordinates.
    - Add the hotel name and the country as additional information for each city in the map.